 - Types of Cookies Cookies may be either “persistent” cookies or “session” cookies.
 The Website uses both persistent and session cookies.
 A persistent cookie consists of a text file sent by a web server to a web browser, which allows us to collect and analyze (on an anonymous basis) traffic and use of the Website, monitor the system and improve operating performance, for example, store your preferences to enhance your subsequent visits.
 It will not be automatically deleted when the browser is closed but is stored by the browser and will remain valid until its set expiry date (unless deleted by the user before the expiry date).
 A session cookie is essential to ensure the correct functioning of the Website and is used to manage registration/login and access to reserved features.
 It is stored temporarily during a browsing session will expire at the end of the user session, when the web browser is closed.
 This Website uses both persistent and session cookies.
 A complete list of the cookies we use is set out in the table at the end of this policy.
 This list (together with the rest of this policy) is subject to change from time to time.

 - Other Tracking Technologies Web beacons, clear GIFs, pixel tags and other technologies.
 Web beacons are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, web beacons are embedded invisibly on web pages.
 We may use web beacons (a.k.a., clear GIFs, web bugs or pixel tags), in connection with our Website and services to, among other things, track the activities of Website visitors and users, help us manage content, and compile statistics about Website usage.
 We and our third party service providers also use web beacons in HTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.
 Similar technologies – Technologies that store information in your browser or device utilizing local shared objects or local storage, such as flash cookies, HTML 5 cookies, and other web application software methods.
 These technologies can operate across all of your browsers, and in some instances may not be fully managed by your browser and may require management directly through your installed applications or device.
 We do not use these technologies for storing information to target advertising to you on or off our sites.

 - Use of IP addresses and web logs We may also use your IP address and browser type to help diagnose problems with our server, to administer our Website and to improve the service we offer to you.
 An IP address is a numeric code that identifies your computer on the internet.
 Your IP address might also be used to gather broad demographic information.

-New Relic is monitoring the development of a Do Not Track standard by the World Wide Web Consortium.
-At present, New Relic does not assign any meaning to potential Do Not Track signals.
+- Do Not Track LiveHire is monitoring the development of a Do Not Track standard by the World Wide Web Consortium.
+At present, LiveHire does not assign any meaning to potential Do Not Track signals.

 - Your Cookie Choices The majority of browsers will allow you to alter the settings used for cookies and to disable and enable them as you require.
 You can reject all cookies (except strictly necessary cookies) in case you prefer not to receive them, and you can have your computer warn you whenever cookies are being used.
 You can delete the cookies that are already on your computer and you can set your browser to prevent them from being placed.
 Disabling cookies may, however, prevent some web services (including on this Website) from working correctly.
 Please be aware that when you have set your computer to reject cookies, it can limit the functionality of the Website and it is possible then that you will not have access to some of the features on the Website.
 To disable cookies, or to receive a warning whenever cookies are being used, you have to adjust your browser settings.
 You can adjust your browser settings to delete certain cookies.
 Visit the “help” section of your browser for how to manage your cookie settings, or follow the links below:

-- Internet Explorer: http://support.microsoft.com/en-us/topic/delete-and-manage-cookies-168dab11-0753-043d-7c16-ede5947fc64d
+- Internet Explorer: https://support.microsoft.com/en-us/topic/delete-and-manage-cookies-168dab11-0753-043d-7c16-ede5947fc64d

-- Mozilla Firefox: http://support.mozilla.com/en-US/kb/cookies-information-websites-store-on-your-computer
+- Mozilla Firefox: https://support.mozilla.org/en-US/kb/cookies-information-websites-store-on-your-computer

 - Google Chrome: http://www.google.com/support/chrome/bin/answer.py?hl=en&answer=95647